souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

             </execution>
         </executions>
     </plugin>
     ```

-3. Run your application with the agent enabled:
+    Now you are all set to convert this Java application into a native executable with Native Image Maven plugin.

+## Build a Java Application into a Native Executable with Maven

+1. Compile the project on the JVM (GraalVM SDK) to receive a runnable JAR with all dependencies.
+From the root application directory, execute:

     ```shell
+    mvn clean package
+    ```

+2. Run your application with the agent enabled:
+    ```shell
     mvn -Pnative -Dagent exec:exec@java-agent
     ```
     The agent generates the configuration files in a subdirectory of `target/native/agent-output`.
 Those files will be automatically used if you run your build with the agent enabled.

-4. Now build a native executable directly with Maven by applying the required configuration:
+3. Now build a native executable directly with Maven:

     ```shell
     mvn -Pnative -Dagent package